Treatment for Children with Cerebral Palsy

 - Occupational Therapy – designed to increase self-sufficiency in cerebral palsy patients.

 - Orthopedic Surgery – to increase the patient’s range of motion, which may also involve surgery to correct spinal curves or prevent dislocation of the hip.
+Two common types of surgical procedures are Selective Dorsal Rhizotomy and SEMLARASS.

 - Physical Therapy – using specific sets of exercises to work toward improving motor skills, as well as preventing weakening in muscles that can result from a lack of use.